- What is an accounts payable (AP) policy?

 Risk management, fraud prevention and compliance

 Paying the same invoice twice is surprisingly common, especially in high-volume environments.
-Your system and procedures should include automated system flags that check invoice numbers, amounts, and vendor combinations.
+Your system and procedures should include automated flags that check invoice numbers, amounts, and vendor combinations.
 You should also create tolerance rules that catch invoices with identical or very similar amounts from the same vendor within specified timeframes.

 You'll also need to meet financial reporting and tax obligations.
 Key compliance areas to outline include: